 Our seats were just in front of the water jump and we had a clear view of the entire course.
 You cannot beat being there in person.
 We cheered on Joseph Murphy and Sportsfield Othello – who jumped a clear round, jumping 62 places from 75th after dressage to finish in 13th place after showjumping.
 An achievement worthy of the Glentrool Trophy.
 Ireland’s Clare Abbot and the little chestnut Euro Prince were next.
 Two poles down moved them from 11th to finish in 14th overall.

 And then there were 3.
 Andrew was in.
 A clear round – he couldn’t do any worse than 3rd!
 Michael Jung was next and no one could believe it when the lovely Sam rolled a pole over the water fence.
-Andrew was now in 2nd… I whispered to BF “if Ingrid has one, he’s got it…”
+Andrew was now in 2nd… I whispered “if Ingrid has one, he’s got it…”

 I couldn’t help but wonder what her frame of mind would be after Michael knocking a fence.
 The pressure was truly on her now, she couldn’t afford a pole.
 As she came round to the water fence I couldn’t believe my eyes when the back bar fell.